 The LFS provides the first timely picture of overall labour market conditions, with total employment, unemployment and unemployment rate, as well as information on which groups of Canadians are most affected by changes in the labour market.

 Approximately two months later, the SEPH provides additional detail of the same month by industry, along with estimations of earnings and hours worked.

 Statistics from both the household and business payroll surveys, along with those from the Employment Insurance program and the Job Vacancy program all contribute to understanding the supply and demand components of the labour market.

 The household survey (LFS) provides a broader picture of employment, including employment in agriculture and the number of self-employed.
-The payroll survey (SEPH) provides a highly reliable gauge of monthly change in non-farm payroll employment.
+The payroll survey (SEPH) provides a highly reliable gauge of monthly change in non-farm payroll employment by industry.

 Because the LFS has a broader definition of employment than the SEPH, the LFS employment level exceeds the SEPH employment level.
 See Chart 8.1 below for more details.

 |Sources: Statistics Canada, Labour Force Survey and Survey of Employment, Payrolls and Hours.|

 For comparability purposes, an adjusted LFS series was added to Chart 8.1 to be more similar in concept and definition to SEPH employment.
 This adjusted series is created by subtracting agriculture, fishing and hunting employment, non-agricultural self-employed, unpaid family and private household workers, as well as workers absent without pay from their jobs, and then adding non-agricultural wage and salary multiple job holders.